microsoft/onnxruntime/README.md

 * C# supporting GPU
 * C packages
 * ARM

-## High Performance
-You can use ONNX Runtime with both CPU and GPU hardware.
-You can also plug in additional execution providers to ONNX Runtime.
-With many graph optimizations and various accelerators, ONNX Runtime can often provide lower latency and higher efficiency compared to other runtimes.
-This provides smoother end-to-end customer experiences and lower costs from improved machine utilization.

-Currently ONNX Runtime supports CUDA and MKL-DNN (with option to build with MKL) for computation acceleration.
-To add an execution provider, please refer to [this page](docs/AddingExecutionProvider.md).

-We are continuously working to integrate new execution providers to provide improvements in latency and efficiency.
-We have ongoing collaborations to integrate the following with ONNX Runtime:
-	* Intel MKL-DNN and nGraph
-	* NVIDIA TensorRT

 # Getting Started
 If you need a model:
 * Check out the [ONNX Model Zoo](https://github.com/onnx/models) for ready-to-use pre-trained models.